 Early 1800s AD

-After the events of Symphony of the Night, the Belmont clan began to disappear.
-Although the games are hazy as to the exact details, it is important to note that their disappearance created an unbalance in the battle of Good and Evil.
+After the events of Castlevania: Symphony of the Night, the Belmont clan began to disappear.
+Although the games are hazy as to the exact details it is important to note that their disappearance created an unbalance in the battle of Good and Evil.
 Other warriors had to appear and pick up the mantle of "Vampire Hunter", and for the next two centuries the series follows these "other heroes" in their quest to protect the lands of Romania, and the rest of the world.

 Castlevania: Order of Ecclesia

-As the Belmont clan was disappearing, a secret order of vampire hunters came to prominence.
+As the Belmont clan was disappearing a secret order of vampire hunters came to prominence.
 Calling themselves the "Order of Ecclesia," they derived their power from glyphs, spells the Order members absorbed into themselves and then cast, like magic.

-One member of the order great power, making them a seeming force for Good that could battle the armies of Evil that still spread across the lands.
+These glyphs gave the members of the order great power, making them a seeming force for Good that could battle the armies of Evil that still spread across the lands.
 The evil magic of Dracula was constantly ebbing a flowing through Romania and heroes were always needed to stop the minions of the Prince of Darkness.

 The interruption of the ceremony cost Shanoa her memories and emotions (making for a very quiet, emotionless husk of a main character).
-The order leader, Barlowe, awakens Shanoa after the attack, telling her what happened and ordering the bewildered girl to go out, hunt down Albus, retrieve the glyph and stop him from using it to resurrect Dracula.
+The order leader, Barlowe, tended to the girl until she awoke.
+He explained what happened before ordering the bewildered girl to go out, hunt down Albus, retrieve the glyph, and stop him from using it to resurrect Dracula.
 The fate of the world was at stake, he said, and Albus had to be stopped at any cost.

 Battling past all the various foes and beasts in the castle, Shanoa reached the final room and confronted the Dark Lord reborn.
-She cast Dominus, sealing the demon king again.
+After a furious battle, Shanoa cast Dominus, sealing the demon king again in his hellish afterlife.
 Albus's spirit returned, giving up his existence to protect Shanoa, saving her life from the effects of the spell.
 He proved, one last time, to be her true friend and companion, and Shanoa never forgot him or the sacrifice he made.
 Shanoa escaped as the castle crumbled, ready to take on any new challenges that might face her and her awesome power.

 The exact date of this adventure is not currently known.
 Officially it happens sometime in the "Early 1800s", but before the events of Circle of the Moon (if that game is still even in continuity -- a matter of contention itself).
-Presumably it couldn't have happened too long before 1810, as Richter was still alive and active in 1797 (the time period for Symphony of the Night).
+Presumably it couldn't have happened too long before 1810, as Richter Belmont was still alive and active in 1797 AD (the time period for Castlevania: Symphony of the Night).
 1810 seems like the safest minimum date the game, and its events, could have been set.

-Shanoa appears in the game Castlevania Judgment as an unlockable character.
-There she is as she was for most of Ecclesia, emotionless and with no memory, having been pulled out part way through Ecclesia and inserted into the events of Judgment.
-Her story in that game stated (when she finished her part of Judgment) that she would go back to hunting down Albus after her brief stint in the Judgment tournament.
+Shanoa appears in Castlevania Judgment as an unlockable character.
+There she is as she was for most of Order of Ecclesia, emotionless and with no memory, having been pulled out part way through Ecclesia and inserted into the events of Judgment.
+Her story in that game stated (when she finished her part of Judgment) that she would go back to hunting down Albus after her brief stint in the tournament.